Ph.D., Northwestern University, 1995

 E-Mail: cecc@uw.edu

-Leah Ceccarelli, Professor, is a rhetorical critic and theorist.
-Her research focuses on interdisciplinary and public discourse about science.
-She also explores metacritical issues surrounding rhetorical inquiry as a mode of research.
+Leah Ceccarelli, Professor, is a rhetorical critic and theorist with a research focus on the rhetoric of science.
 She teaches undergraduate and graduate courses in American Public Address, Rhetorical Criticism, and Rhetoric of Science.
 She directs the UW Science, Technology, and Society Studies Graduate Certificate program.
-She serves on the editorial boards of Quarterly Journal of Speech, Rhetoric Society Quarterly, Philosophy & Rhetoric, and Western Journal of Communication, and is Co-Editor of Transdisciplinary Rhetoric (a book series sponsored by the Rhetoric Society of America and Penn State University Press).
+She serves on the editorial boards of Quarterly Journal of Speech, Rhetoric & Public Affairs, Philosophy & Rhetoric, and Western Journal of Communication, and is Co-Editor of Transdisciplinary Rhetoric (a book series sponsored by the Rhetoric Society of America and Penn State University Press).
+She is a Rhetoric Society of America Fellow and winner of the National Communication Association’s Douglas W. Ehninger Distinguished Rhetorical Scholar award and the American Society for the History of Rhetoric outstanding mentor award.

 Selected publications

-- Ceccarelli, L. (in press) “Temporal Development and Spatial Emplacement in the Dispositional Whole: The (Con)Text of Hillary Clinton’s ‘Basket of Deplorables’ Speech,” The Conceit of Context, edited by Kendell Phillips and Charles E. Morris III (Peter Lang Publishing Group, in press).
+- Ceccarelli, L. (2020) “Temporal Development and Spatial Emplacement in the Dispositional Whole: The (Con)Text of Hillary Clinton’s ‘Basket of Deplorables’ Speech,” The Conceit of Context, edited by K. Phillips and C. E. Morris III (Peter Lang Publishing Group), 47-54.

 - Pietrucci, P. and L. Ceccarelli (2019) “Scientist Citizens: Rhetoric and Responsibility in L’Aquila,” Rhetoric & Public Affairs 22.1 (Spring): 95-128.

-- Ceccarelli, L. (2019) “Pioneers, Prophets and Profligates: George W. Bush’s Presidential Interaction with Science,” in Reading the Presidency: Advances in Presidential Rhetoric, edited by Mary Stuckey and Stephen Heidt (Peter Lang Publishing Group), 195-212.
+- Ceccarelli, L. (2019) “Pioneers, Prophets and Profligates: George W. Bush’s Presidential Interaction with Science,” in Reading the Presidency: Advances in Presidential Rhetoric, edited by M. Stuckey and S. Heidt (Peter Lang Publishing Group), 195-212.

-- Ceccarelli, L. (2018) “Bioscience as Change Agent: Rhetorics of Restraint and Inevitability in Response to Advances in Genetic Technologies,” in Rhetorics Change/Rhetoric’s Change: Rhetoric Society of America Selected Conference Proceedings, edited by Jenny Rice, Chelsea Graham and Eric Detweiler (Parlor Press). http://parlorpress.com/sites/default/files/RhetoricsChange.epub.
+- Ceccarelli, L. (2018) “Bioscience as Change Agent: Rhetorics of Restraint and Inevitability in Response to Advances in Genetic Technologies,” in Rhetorics Change/Rhetoric’s Change: Rhetoric Society of America Selected Conference Proceedings, edited by J. Rice, C. Graham and E. Detweiler (Parlor Press). http://parlorpress.com/sites/default/files/RhetoricsChange.epub.

 - Nelson, S. C., Yu, J.-H. & Ceccarelli, L, (2015).
 “How Metaphors About the Genome Constrain CRISPR Metaphors: Separating the ‘Text’ From Its ‘Editor’,” The American Journal of Bioethics, 15.12, 60-62.